How to use TinEye to search for an image

 Finding and using stock photography

-A common use of TinEye is tracking down a stock photograph to find out where it can be licensed.
-You may have an image in a light-box, or you may have downloaded a comp image, and do not have any data to determine which website it originated from.
+A common use of TinEye is locating the original source of a stock photo so you can license it.
+For example, you may have an image in a light-box, or you may have downloaded a comp image, and do not have any data to determine which website it originated from.

-First we upload the photograph to TinEye, and filter the results to only show images found on stock photography sites:
+First, upload the photo to TinEye, and filter the results to only show images found on stock photography sites:

 Verifying profile photos

 TinEye shows you where images appear online, but it can’t grant permission to use images found in the search results.
-Most images found online are protected by copyright though some are freely usable, for example public domain images.
-If you would like to use any image found through TinEye, you will need to ensure that you secure the rights to that image.
+If you would like to use any image found through TinEye, you will need to find the licensing information or contact the image owner directly.
+Unless an image is in the public domain, you are responsible for ensuring you have the right to use it and that any required attribution is provided.

-If your search returns no results, that means it doesn’t exist in the TinEye’s index.
-It could still exist somewhere the entire internet, but TinEye hasn’t found it yet.
+If your search returns no results, that means it doesn’t exist in the TinEye index.
+It may still exist elsewhere online, including on social media or pages that haven’t been discovered or indexed yet.

 For more information on how TinEye works and answers to specific questions, check out our extensive Frequently Asked Questions page.
 You can also send us your feedback any time.